jquentino/family-billing/README.md

 This project is a microservice designed to charge family members who have made purchases on your credit card.
 It is developed to run as a cloud function on Google Cloud Platform (GCP).

+> **Note**: Despite being a simple project, it is a great opportunity to get started with GCP and learn about deploying microservices.

 ---

 ## Running the Family Billing Microservice Locally